Bobby McFerrin

-Robert Keith McFerrin Jr. (born March 11, 1950) is an American folk and jazz singer.
-He is known for his vocal techniques, such as singing fluidly but with quick and considerable jumps in pitch—for example, sustaining a melody while also rapidly alternating with arpeggios and harmonies—as well as scat singing, polyphonic overtone singing, and improvisational vocal percussion.
-He is widely known for performing and recording regularly as an unaccompanied solo vocal artist.
+Robert Keith McFerrin Jr. (born March 11, 1950) is an American singer, songwriter, and conductor.
+His vocal techniques include singing fluidly but with quick and considerable jumps in pitch—for example, sustaining a melody while also rapidly alternating with arpeggios and harmonies—as well as scat singing, polyphonic overtone singing, and improvisational vocal percussion.
+He performs and records regularly as an unaccompanied solo vocal artist.
 He has frequently collaborated with other artists from both the jazz and classical scenes.